Exact Clustering in Tensor Block Model: Statistical Optimality and Computational Limit: Numerical Studies

 \subsection{Properties of High-order Lloyd and High-order Spectral Clustering}

 We first study the clustering performance of the proposed HLloyd and HSC algorithms using clustering error rate (CER).
 The CER is calculated using the disagreement between estimated and true partitions, i.e.,\ one minus adjusted random index~\citep{milligan1986study}.
 A lower CER implies a better clustering and CER = 0 means exact clustering.
-We consider tensor block models under Gaussian noise with $\sigma = 1$.
+In the first four experiments, we consider the Gaussian tensor block models with variance $\sigma^2 = 1$, and in the fifth experiment, we study the performance of the proposed algorithms on stochastic tensor block models.